ZhuWang1112/6620HW3-eCommerce-Django/README.md

 # 6620HW3-eCommerce-Django

-Change the DATABASES of settings in netshop
+Change the DATABASES in settings.py

 Create a database **6620eCommerce** (using sql files)